Use what you have

 Today I reaching out to everyone I worked with on the failed launch of Gvbck to join me in launching All in the Family.
 I promised to launch in 2 weeks.
 I asked them to promise to never pick up a call from me if I don’t launch on time.
 How’s that for accountability?

 A question I asked myself today was, why don’t I find people who are building great products and offer my services instead of looking for people to help build my products?
 This is the complete opposite of what I’ve been doing for the past 10 years.
 That’s didn’t work so good.
 If I want a different outcome I can’t continue doing what I’ve been doing.

 And that’s exactly what I did today.
 I contacted someone building a product almost identical to what I want to build.
 I asked if I can help him grow.
 Regardless if he calls back and I hope he does it was a good exercise putting myself out there.

 Instead of spending the day working on the website and app of the idea, I focused all of my attention on writing the product hunt post.
-Validating the idea is more important to me than getting the solution right.
-If the idea is a product people want I will have no problem building the solution.
+Validating the concept is more important to me than getting the solution right.
+If the idea is a product people want, I will have no problem building the solution.